Prices soar at opium market in Taliban-ruled Afghanistan

 "Without opium, I cannot even cover my expenses," he said, adding there is "no other solution unless the international community helps us".

-With the UN warning that a third of the country's population is facing the threat of famine, the militants have been tiptoeing around the issue of banning the lucrative practice.
+With the UN warning that a third of the country's population is facing the threat of famine, the Islamists have been tiptoeing around the issue of banning the lucrative practice.

 In his office in Kandahar, head of the province's culture department Maulvi Noor Mohammad Saeed told AFP that "opium production is haram and bad for people".